clovenbradshaw-ctrl/ikey3/SYSTEM_DESIGN.md

 ### 3.4 Text Size Controller (text-size.js)
 * Provides accessible font scaling across the main document and embedded iframes.
 * Persists user selection in `localStorage` and synchronizes across tabs via the `storage` event.

+### 3.5 Emergency Text Helper (text-911.html)
+* Obtains device coordinates and reverse geocodes via Nominatim.
+* Cross-references a local `911-texting.json` dataset to indicate whether SMS to 911 is supported in the current county.
+* Prepares a pre-filled SMS message with location details and opens the user's texting app if service is available.

 ## 4. Data Model
 ### 4.1 Encrypted Record Structure